ANSSI-FR/polichombr/docs/API.md

 #### `/samples/<int:sid>/names/`
-Example:
-getting all the renamed functions:
+Example: getting all the renamed functions for the first sample
 ```
 	curl -XGET http://127.0.0.1/api/1.0/samples/1/names/
 ```